LaunchPadCS/BackendGuides/node_4.md

 ```
 ### What kinds of modules are there?

 There's honestly a module for almost anything.
 If you can imagine it, it probably exists.
 As of right now, there's almost 500,000 modules uploaded on npm.
-Here's some of the most popular ones if you're curious:
+Here's some of the most popular ones:

-* [Express](https://www.npmjs.com/package/express) is an incredibly popular framework.
+* [Express](https://www.npmjs.com/package/express) is an incredibly popular web framework.
 We'll be covering this later.
 * [Request](https://www.npmjs.com/package/request) is a module that makes sending HTTP requests to other servers pretty easy
 * [NodeMon](https://www.npmjs.com/package/nodemon) is a tool that restarts your node project automatically when changes are made.
 This can save you a lot of time!
 * [Gulp](https://www.npmjs.com/package/gulp) is a task-runner tool.
 It's useful for when you want to set up some tasks to run on your code (for example, maybe you want to spellcheck your files every time you save them).